rwxrob/notes/Fitness/GFNats training strategy.md

 Each of the USA Cycling Gran Fondo National Series (GFNats) events is just a big spicy fully-supported century group ride with four specific all-out competitive segments followed by 100% full recovery slowly riding to the next one and taking a fully-catered break on top of that.
 It's like four 10-30 minute road races for the price of one.
 So how do I train for this?

-Here are the most important skills to train in the order or priority as I see it:
+Here are the most important skills to train as I see it.
+## Endurance for seven hours

-***Endurance for seven hours.*** Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.
+Before I can do any other skills training I have to be able to ride 161 kilometers in seven hours with four off-bike refueling breaks every 40k.
 If I cannot even do that I have no business working on the rest.

-***Gut training for high carb intake.*** Along with training for the century length I have to prepare my body to use mostly carbs as fuel.
+## Gut training for high carb intake

+Along with training for the century length I have to prepare my body to use mostly carbs as fuel.
 Whether the intensity flips my primary energy source from fat to carb or the longer duration does I just can't do any of this unless I train my body to take in as much energy as I'm spending.
 Pretty much no casual will even think of this.
 But casuals don't sing up for the UCI categories.
-My competition will definitely be
+My competition will definitely be doing this.

-***Fatigued 20-minute power.***

-***Breakaway tactics.***
+## Fatigued 20-minute power

+### Breaking away and chasing

+All the advantages I dutifully trained hours a day for are obliterated if I end up just pulling someone who puts in less effort to the end.
+On the flip side, if I'm weaker than another rider but have the skills to burst and hold the wheel while putting out a lot less power I can blow them up mentally and physically.

 ----